project-akri/akri-on-krustlet/demo-krustlet.md

-# Akri and Krustlet integration demo
+# Krustlet using Akri devices demo
 This is a demo to showcase the usage of Akri discovered devices by a WebAssembly application running on Krustlet.

 The architecture we are achieving at the end is shown below, a local running Akri Agent will communicate with Krustlet device plugin and allow the creation of the resources discovered by the Wasi Discovery Handler.